MW: Hi Natasha. So great to see you and thanks for being here on the podcast today.

 It’s very intense having other people in your life and if you have another business then you’ve got or, you know, or a job, you’ve got all those people take your energy as well.
 So it’s just noticing what’s your energy resource of time or money and making smart choices with that and just turning some people off like you just have to choose not to follow certain people.

-Now, when I think certain people, I just scroll past.
+Now, when I think of certain people, I just scroll past them.
 I’m like, I like you.
 I love you.
 I dig what you’re doing but you cannot serve me right now.
 It’s going to mess me up if I try and take your advice.